 WoW!
 Wildlife on Wheels Takes Education Far Out

-DDWS has hired bilingual educators, who, along with volunteers and interns, will staff the museum-quality, hands-on exhibits inside and outside WoW to maximize their inspirational learning potential.
-Learning stations will interpret mangrove ecosystems, water quality, water conservation, pollution and plastic, animal scats and tracks, Florida’s native animals, and wildlife sounds.
+DDWS has hired bilingual educators, who, along with volunteers and interns, staff the museum-quality, hands-on exhibits inside and outside WoW to maximize their inspirational learning potential.
+Learning stations interpret mangrove ecosystems, water quality, water conservation, pollution and plastic, animal scats and tracks, Florida’s native animals, and wildlife sounds.
 Staff will draw on knowledge gained in the classroom and design programs to complement Florida educational STEM requirements.

 To schedule Wow to appear at your school, venue, or event, click HERE.